romilly/starting-pico-w/manuscript/Introduction.md

 If you're familiar with Python  and you want to start using the new Raspberry Pi Pico W, this guide is for you.

 It's a short, free ebook in PDF format.
-Feel free to give a copy top your friends.
+Feel free to give a copy to your friends.

 ## Getting started